To compute orientations of Morse flow trees in Legendrian contact homology: The sign v

 \subsection{Definition of \texorpdfstring{$\sigma_{\Pu^-_2}$}{s}}

-In the case when $p$ is a negative 2-valent vertex we have one sub flow tree $\Gamma'_1$ which has $p$ as a special positive puncture, and again we can cut $\Gamma'_1$ a bit earlier, at a special puncture $p_0$, say.
-Assume that the negative punctures and ends of $\Gamma_1'$ are given by $p_1,\dotsc,p_k$, ordered as in Figure \ref{fig:1}.
-Note that we get two possible cases of ordering of the negative punctures and ends of $\Gamma'$, either $(p, p_1,\dotsc,p_k)$ or $( p_1,\dotsc,p_k,p)$.
-In the first case we say that $p$ is of \emph{type $1$}, and and in the second case we say that $p$ is of \emph{type $2$}.
-We let $\tp(p) \in\{1,2\}$ indicate the type of $p$.
+In the case when $p$ is a negative 2-valent vertex we have one sub flow tree $\Gamma'_1$ which has $p$ as a special positive puncture, and again we can cut $\Gamma'_1$ a bit later, at a special puncture $p_1$, say.
+See Figure \ref{fig:glue2whole}.
+Recall from Section \ref{sec:trivtriv}, Table \ref{tab:two}, that there are two different types of negative 2-valent punctures.
+We let $\tp(p) \in\{1,2\}$ indicate the type of $p$ as given in that table.